alecjprobst/IR-Transceiver-SAO/README.md

 - PCB Build component selection can be found at the [hackaday project site](https://hackaday.io/project/197812-infrared-communication-sao) <br/>
 - PCB Build video can be found [here](https://www.youtube.com/watch?v=JbmtGaDhfCs&ab_channel=AlecProbst)
   - Note: The buttons on the IR SAO must have the solder bridge soldered closed to be used
-  - Note: The top button is used as a SAO reset by default.
-The bottom button is unused
+  - Note: The bottom button is used as a SAO reset by default.
+The top button is used for trigger a send of write buffer.

 # Installation
 1. Download this Github